therealkevind/COP4520A3/README.md

 ## Notes about the output
 It's extremely unlikely that, at any point, any particular present will be in the chain; again, it's only at most 4 presents long.

-However, I've done a couple things to increase the probability that the Minotaur's question, of whether a gift with a certain tag is in the chain, is answered affirmatively:
+However, I've done a couple things to increase the probability that the Minotaur's question of whether a gift with a certain tag is in the chain is answered affirmatively:
 - The first question is asked at the very beginning, without waiting `askInterval` milliseconds, if asks are enabled.
 - The question is only answered either just after the Servant has added a gift, meaning the chain's at least one present long, or as the thread's completing if some questions got missed.